AirPods Studio leak reveals design of Apple's Bose killers

 Probably Sport variant of Apples headphonesPersonally not impressed, looks too much like 2 Palm Pre's attached to 2 tuning forks :/ hard to unseeLooks a lot like what @markgurman described in April, but with homepod mesh pic.twitter.com/dzAufRRl7mSeptember 16, 2020

-Again, as noted in the tweet, these are likely the sport variant that was rumored as they appear to be pretty lightweight for over-ear headphones.
-The indications were that the more traditional model matches up more closely in design to something like the Bose 700.
+Again, as noted in the tweet, these are likely the sports variant as they appear to be pretty lightweight for over-ear headphones.
+Rumors say the traditional model matches up more closely in design to something like the Bose 700.

-A subsequent tweet from Jioriku has since been taken down by that user.
-However, the same video was later posted by Fudge showing a silver-and-white version of the same headphones being placed into a custom case.
+A subsequent tweet from Jioriku showed the white models but it has since been taken down.
+However, the video was later posted by Fudge showing a silver-and-white version of the same headphones being placed into a custom case.

 Watermark-less white.
 I did say they looked a bit worse IMO pic.twitter.com/AiYNMyfktRSeptember 16, 2020

-The design is not getting a lot of love based on the responses to these tweets, but to say that the photo and video quality isn't doing them any favors is an understatement.
-It's difficult to tell what the actual textures of the headphones would look like in person and while the band design, in particular, shows a bit of flair that gives credence to it being an Apple product the earcups are much less convincing.
+The design is not getting a lot of love based on the responses to these tweets, but to say that the photo and video quality aren't doing them any favors is an understatement.
+It's difficult to tell what the actual textures of the headphones would look like in person and, while the band design shows a bit of flair, the earcups are much less convincing.

-Clearly, this isn't the best first showing for the AirPods Studio, but we wouldn't count them out based on these images and video, it's entirely possible these are an earlier prototype.
+Clearly, this isn't the best first showing for the AirPods Studio, but we wouldn't count them out based on these images and videos.
+It's entirely possible these are an earlier prototype.
 After all, Apple certainly knows how to put some polish on a product before its official release.